Agenta-AI/agenta/README.md

-# **✨ Agenta.ai**
+# **✨ Agenta Lab**
 ### **The developer-first open source LLMOps platform.**

 Building LLM-powered apps is currently very frustrating.
 It involves a significant amount of prompt engineering and a lots of parameters to tune and countless iterations.
-Agenta simplifies this process, enabling you to quickly iterate, experiment, and optimize your LLM apps.
+Agenta Lab simplifies this process, enabling you to quickly iterate, experiment, and optimize your LLM apps.
 All without imposing any restrictions on your choice of framework, library, or model.

 ## How Agenta Lab works:
 1. Develop your LLM-powered application as you would normally do.
 Feel free to use any framework, library, or model (langchain, llma_index, GPT-3, or open-source models).